InfiniAccess/Flutter-Basic-1/README.md

 This application is a challenge project for Dr. Angela Yu's The Complete 2021 Flutter Development Bootcamp with Dart course on Udemy.

-If you want to get into learning flutter then I highly suggest you checkout this course.
-It is packed with all the basics you need to become a flutter expert. https://www.udemy.com/course/flutter-bootcamp-with-dart/
+If you want to get into learning Flutter then I highly suggest you checkout this course.
+It is packed with all the basics you need to become a Flutter expert. https://www.udemy.com/course/flutter-bootcamp-with-dart/